-Septic systems
+Septic Systems

-TP export loading from residential septic systems was estimated within the 125 ft shoreline zone.
+A detailed septic survey and groundwater monitoring was conducted in 2013 and yielded more precise estimates of septic loading.
+TP export loading from residential septic systems was estimated for septic systems within the 125 ft shoreline zone.
 The 125 ft zone is the minimum distance from lakes that new septic systems are allowed in New Hampshire with rapid groundwater movement through gravel soils.
 A shoreline survey using GIS ortho-photographs determined the number of residencies within the 125 ft zone.
 It was assumed that if the dwelling was within the 125 ft zone that the septic system was also within the 125 ft zone.
-The TP load was calculated by multiplying a TP export coefficient (based on literature values for wastewater TP concentrations and expected water use), the number of dwellings, the mean number of people per dwelling, the number of days occupied per year, and an attenuation coefficient (Table C-6).
-In Webster Lake, the TP loading from shoreline septic systems was estimated to be 10.9 kg/yr, which is 2% of the TP load to Webster Lake.
-A more detailed septic survey or groundwater monitoring as suggested in Section 8.0 may yield more precise estimates of septic loading.
+Loading from the relatively large septic system serving the Lakeview apartment buildings on College Road, which house about 214 students during the school year and an average of approximately 20 people over the summer months, was not included because the leach field for this septic system is over 500 feet from the lake.
+The TP load was calculated by multiplying a TP export coefficient (based on literature values for wastewater TP concentrations and expected water use), the number of dwellings, the mean number of people per dwelling, the number of days occupied per year, and an attenuation coefficient (Table C6).
+In Pearly Lake, the TP loading from shoreline septic systems was estimated to be 6.1 kg/yr, which is approximately 3% of the TP load to Pearly Lake.